zopefoundation/z3c.form/src/z3c/form/converter.rst

   >>> fudc.toFieldValue(myUpload) is None
   Traceback (most recent call last):
   ...
-  ValueError: (u'Bytes data are not a file object', ...AttributeError...)
+  ValueError: ('Bytes data are not a file object', ...AttributeError...)

 When converting to the widget value, not conversion should be done, since bytes are not convertable in that sense.